angeloqmartin/SIEM-Implementation-in-Azure-Cloud/README.md

 AzureActivity
 ```

-This query checks interactive user logon and provides information on auth requirements, client usage, and location details
+This query checks interactive user logon and provides information on auth requirements, client usage, and location.
 ```kusto
 AADNonInteractiveUserSignInLogs
 ```